 You should choose a media server that adds the least latency to the call.

 For example, if your customer is in Bangalore and your carrier is in New York, use either Bangalore or New York as your media proxy.

 Call Quality Issues¶

-Call Quality/Media issues are typically related to media handling and related protocols.
-This could be a result of problems with the customer equipment, the ConnexCS configuration, the carrier, or the far-end.
-Common issues related to the media stream can include choppy or robotic voice, echo, one-way audio, static, and anything else relating to the quality of a call that is in session.
+Common issues related to the media stream can include choppy or robotic voice, echo, one-way audio, static, and anything else relating to the quality of a call that's in session.